JoeWoodworker

 E1: Where can I find a vacuum pump?

 Of course, I offer pumps at the VeneerSupplies.com.
-You can also look in the phone book under "salvage" for used pumps.
-Be careful with salvaged units because vacuum pumps can be used in a variety of hazardous conditions such as use from medical and toxic waste disposal.
-You might also try calling a local appliance repair company and asking for a used compressor from a refrigerator, dehumidifier, or air conditioning unit.
+You can also look on the Internet for "used vacuum pumps".
+Be careful with used and salvaged units because vacuum pumps can come from a variety of hazardous conditions such as those used in medical systems and hazardous waste removal.

 (Back to top)

-E2: Can I use a small Gast vacuum pump with a reservoir based system?
+E2: Can I use a small vacuum pump for an original EVS auto-cycling vacuum press system?

 (Back to top)

-The first thing to do is find the specs for the pump.
-Most of the manufacturers have great customer service and if you provide them with the model number of your pump, they can give you these specifications:
+If your vacuum pump meets the specifications below, then it will work with the original Project: EVS kit.
+Most vacuum pump manufacturers have great customer service and if you provide them with the model number of your pump, they can give you these specifications:

-Vacuum Flow: If your pump has a flow rating of more than 4 CFM, you will also need a vacuum dampener to prevent the vacuum controller from "chattering".
-This occurs when the individual rotations of the pump draw larger amounts of vacuum.
-It causes the vacuum controller to turn on and off rapidly which may damage the pump.
+Vacuum Flow: If your pump has a flow rating of more than 4 CFM, you will need to add a vacuum damper to prevent the vacuum controller from turning on and off rapidly.
+This chattering will quickly damage the pump.
+Keep in mind that your vacuum pump's CFM rating effects the maximum bag and project size.
+Learn more by clicking here.

 Additional Notes

-Based on experience, I do not recommend rotary vane vacuum pumps.
+• Rotary vane vacuum pumps such as the Gast 1023 and 0523 vacuum pumps have been a nightmare for me.
 I have found them difficult to fine tune for vacuum pressing and they draw a tremendous amount of power when they start up.
 There are much better choices in vacuum pumps than rotary vane.
+I am well aware that several other companies are using rotary vane pumps for their vacuum press systems.

 (Back to top)

-E4: Why do I need the vacuum controller, gauge, reservoirs and other parts to build the EVS system?
+E4: Why do I need the vacuum controller, gauge, reservoirs, solenoid valve, and other parts to build the EVS /EVS-2 system?

 The Vacuum Gauge